 The first factor also considers “whether the use is of a commercial nature or is for nonprofit educational purposes.”
 17 U.S.C.§ 107(1).
 “If an original work and a secondary use share the same or highly similar purposes, and the secondary use is of a commercial nature, the first factor is likely to weight against fair use, absent some other justification for copying.”
 Andy Warhol Found. for Visual Arts, Inc. v.
 Goldsmith, 598 U.S. 508, 540-42 (2023) (holding that commercial licensing to a magazine of an Andy Warhol silkscreen illustration derived from a copyrighted photo weighed against fair use under the “purpose and character” factor of the fair use defense).
 “The crux of the profit/nonprofit distinction is . . . whether the user stands to profit from exploitation of the copyrighted material without paying the customary price.”
 Harper & Row, 471 U.S. at 562; see A&M Recs., Inc. v.
 Napster, Inc., 239 F.3d 1004, 1015 (9th Cir.
 2001) (“Commercial use does not require direct financial benefit, such use “weighs against a finding of fair use but is not conclusive”).
 “For-profit news articles are generally considered commercial uses.”
 McGucken, 42 F.4th at 1158.

 Other cases that analyze the first factor include: VHT, Inc. v.
 Zillow Grp., Inc., 918 F.3d 723, 743 (9th Cir.
-2019) (concluding website’s tagging of photos for searchable functionality was not transformative); Tresóna, 953 F.3d at 648 (observing that use of song in show was for “nonprofit educational purposes and the resulting work was transformative”) (internal quotation marks and citation omitted); Disney Enters., Inc. v.
+2019) (concluding that website’s tagging of photos for searchable functionality was not transformative); Tresóna, 953 F.3d at 648 (observing that use of song in show was for “nonprofit educational purposes . . . and the resulting work was transformative”) (internal quotation marks and citation omitted); Disney Enters., Inc. v.
 VidAngel, Inc., 869 F.3d 848 (9th Cir.
-2017) (concluding that removing objectionable content from film for streaming to customers is not transformative); Seltzer, 725 F.3d at 1176-77 (holding that band’s use of artist’s original work in its four-minute concert video backdrop transformative because original work took on new and different meaning in video); SOFA Entm’t, Inc. v.
+2017) (concluding that removing objectionable content from film for streaming to customers is not transformative); Seltzer, 725 F.3d at 1176-77 (holding that band’s use of artist’s original work in its four-minute concert video backdrop was transformative because original work took on new and different meaning in video); SOFA Entm’t, Inc. v.
 Dodger Prods., Inc., 709 F.3d 1273, 1278 (9th Cir.
 2013) (stating that use of seven- second television clip that introduces band as “biographical anchor” in musical about band supports finding of fair use); Elvis Presley Enters., 349 F.3d at 629 (“Courts have described new works as ‘transformative’ when works use copyrighted material for purposes distinct from the purpose of original material.”).

 2. Nature of Copyrighted Work: The second factor considers “the nature of the copyrighted work.”
 17 U.S.C. § 107.
 This factor “typically has not been terribly significant in the overall fair use balancing.”
 Dr. Seuss, 983 F.3d at 456 (citation omitted); see also Campbell, 510 U.S. at 586 (considering whether work is factual or creative in nature and whether it was published) (citation omitted); Seltzer, 725 F.3d at 1178 (noting that prior publication by original author tends to support finding of fair use); Napster, 239 F.3d at 1016 (stating that use of copyrighted creative work cuts against fair use finding); Sony Computer Ent.
 Am.
 Inc. v.
-Bleem, 214 F.3d at 1028 (explaining that nature of copyrighted work is most relevant when “the original material and the copy are of a different nature”).
+Bleem, 214 F.3d 1022, 1028 (9th Cir.
+2000) (explaining that nature of copyrighted work is most relevant when “the original material and the copy are of a different nature”).